-- Attendance

-- Exclusions and truancy

-- Racism, disabilism, sexism, homophobia and all forms of bullying
+- Attendance - Mental Health and Wellbeing - Exclusions, Suspensions and Persistent Absence - Racism, disabilism, sexism, homophobia and all forms of prejudice against Protected Characteristics - Parental Involvement - Participation in Extended Learning Opportunities

-- Parental involvement

-- Participation in Extended Learning Opportunities

 Our monitoring activities enable us to identify any differences in pupil performance and provide specific support as required, including pastoral support using "Achieve 360" learning mentors.
 This allows us to take appropriate action to meet the needs of specific groups in order to make necessary improvements.
 Lea Endowed School is also committed to providing a working environment free from discrimination, bullying, harassment and victimisation.
 We aim to recruit an appropriately qualified workforce and establish a governing body that is representative of all sections of the community in order to respect and respond to the diverse needs of our population.